Naperville North and Naperville Central Return to Raise Cancer Awareness

-Naperville North and Naperville Central girls swimming and diving matched up in the pool, while coming together to raise awareness and fundraise for pediatric and breast cancer.
+Naperville North and Naperville Central girls swimming and diving matched up in the pool, while coming together to raise awareness and fundraise for Cal’s Angels and pediatric and breast cancer.
 Learn more in this Off the Field presented by Advantage Acura.

 On September 21st, 2021, the Naperville North and Naperville Central swim teams did more than race in the pool for a cross town classic, but each swimmer made a splash for a good cause, hoping to spread awareness.